mas-dse-ssnazrul/Latency_Test/README.md

 Background
 ----------

 Latency is the time delay between simulation and response between 2 nodes.
 A node is a standalone "computer in a box", usually comprised of multiple CPUs/processors/cores, memory, network interfaces, etc. Nodes are networked together to comprise a supercomputer.
-Technical details on Comet is available on this [link](https://portal.xsede.org/sdsc-comet#table1).

 A standard compute node consists of 2 sockets.
 Each socket consists of 12 Intel Xeon E5-2680v3 processors in [RAID 10 (2x6)](http://en.wikipedia.org/wiki/Standard_RAID_levels).
+Technical details on Comet nodes are available on this [link](https://portal.xsede.org/sdsc-comet#table1).

 Details on nodes and other parallel computing conceps can be found on Lawrence Berkeley National Lab's ["Introduction to Parallel Computing"](https://computing.llnl.gov/tutorials/parallel_comp/) page.